 The School District is self-insured with regard to unemployment compensation claims.
 A premium is charged when needed by the general fund to each user program on the basis of the percentage of that fund's payroll to total payroll in order to cover estimated claims budgeted by management based on known claims and prior experience.
 The School District accounts for claims with expenses/expenditures and liability being reported when it is probable that a loss has occurred, and the amount of that loss can be reasonably estimated.

-The School District had no unemployment compensation liability, claims or paid claims during the last two fiscal years.
+There have been no unemployment compensation claims in the last two fiscal years.